evsny24/Bulk-IP-and-Domain-Scanners/README.md

 ## Credits

-- Inspired by ph1nx’s original bulk IP scanner
+- Inspired by ph1nx’s original bulk IP scanner and edited by me with assistance from AI tools
 - Built and expanded for enhanced functionality and flexibility